 Weight is probably the bigger concern, with many airlines only allowing 7kg for hand luggage.
 Most of the time I was a couple of kilos over this but was never challenged.
 The bag itself weighs just under 1.5kg when empty.

 The pack is surprisingly spacious and could be used for anything from a weekend away to a year’s backpacking trip with clever packing.

-For my five month trip, I rolled my clothes into 3 eBags Slim Packing Cubes for maximum use of space, and organised my toiletries in a Boots hanging toiletries bag which is lightweight and laid flat on top of the packing cubes.
+For for five month leg of my trip, I rolled my clothes into 3 eBags Slim Packing Cubes for maximum use of space, and organised my toiletries in a Boots hanging toiletries bag which is lightweight and laid flat on top of the packing cubes.

 I also took the packable Osprey Ultralight Stuff Pack to give me an extra 18 litres of capacity in case I needed it, and to use as a daypack.

 The Farpoint 40 is unisex and comes in two sizes for different torso lengths, so getting a good fit should be possible for most people.
 You can use Osprey’s clever PackSizer app to guide you, although if you are between sizes or close to the limits, I would recommend trying both.
 I am 5ft 7.5” and was close to the limit for S/M. I tried both and found that the S/M dug into my shoulders and that the M/L was actually far more comfortable.

 Try the bag on with some weight in it (I used dumbbells and cushions) as this is where you will really notice how comfortably the bag distributes weight across your shoulders, back and hips.

 The backpack is a front loading style which makes packing it similar to a suitcase.
 It also means you don’t have to rummage to reach things at the bottom, like you would with a traditional top loading backpack.

 The pack is made up of one large main compartment plus a second, smaller compartment.